Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 # Simulating the patterns

-Here are some things you can try to see these patterns in action while running this solution in Azure.
+Here are some things you can try to see how these patterns support the availability and scalability of this solution in Azure.

 ### Queue-based load leveling